 When children are involved in a divorce, it can add extra stress and worry for everyone, but there are specific rules and procedures in place to protect them as much as possible.
-A divorce is stressful for those who are going through it, but it can be a very scary and confusing time for children, especially if they are younger, and so the courts will try to cause as little disruption as possible for the children.
+A divorce is stressful for those who are going through it, but it can be a very scary and confusing time for children – especially if they are younger – and so the courts will try to cause as little disruption as possible for the children.

 When it comes to property during divorce, if a house isn’t being sold and the money split, most of the time a judge will decree that the children should stay in the family home.
 In this case, the primary caregiver will usually also stay with them.
-There are a few cases that this differs:
+There are a few cases where this differs:

-- If the house is deemed unsafe for whatever reason
+- If the house is deemed unsafe for whatever reason;

 - If a parent gets sole custody and is unable to afford the house on their own.

-What Do the Courts Take Into Consideration When Dealing With Property in Divorce With Children Involved?
+What Do the Courts Take into Consideration When Dealing with Property in Divorce with Children Involved?

 There are several factors that a judge will look at when they decide what happens to a house:

-- The income, earning capacity, property, and other financial resources that each partner has and what it will likely be in the future
+- The income, earning capacity, property, and other financial resources that each partner has and what it will likely be in the future.

-- All of the financial needs, obligations, and responsibilities that both partners have and will likely have in the future
+- All of the financial needs, obligations, and responsibilities that both partners have and will likely have in the future.

-- The standard of living for each of the partners before the divorce
+- The standard of living for each of the partners before the divorce.

-- The age of each partner, and the length of the marriage
+- The age of each partner, and the length of the marriage.

-- Any physical or mental disability either partner may have
+- Any physical or mental disability either partner may have.

 - The contribution of each partner and the welfare of the children – this will also take into consideration childcare.
-It isn’t purely based on finances
+It isn’t purely based on finances.

-- The attitude and conduct of each partner throughout the divorce proceedings
+- The attitude and conduct of each partner throughout the divorce proceedings.

 - The value that each partner stands to lose in the divorce.